By Rick Steves

 - 21 days, add: Scottish Highlands, Liverpool, Ironbridge Gorge

-- 24 days, add: Choose two of the following — St. Andrews, Glasgow, Cambridge, South Wales, Isle of Skye
+- 24 days, add: Choose two of the following — St. Andrews, Glasgow, Cambridge, South Wales

 Note: Instead of spending the first few days of your trip in busy London, consider a gentler small-town start in Bath (the ideal jet-lag pillow), and let London be the finale of your trip.
 You'll be more rested and ready to tackle Britain's greatest city.
 Heathrow Airport has direct bus connections to Bath and other cities.
 (Bristol Airport is also near Bath.)

-Your itinerary will depend on your interests.
+Build your itinerary to match your interests.
 Nature lovers will likely put the lovely Lake District, the Scottish Highlands, and North Wales nearer the top of their list, while engineers are drawn like a magnet to Ironbridge Gorge.
 Beatlemaniacs make a pilgrimage to Liverpool.
 Literary fans like Cambridge, Stratford, Bath, and the South Lake District.

 Britain's Best Three-Week Trip (by Car)

-Day 1: Arrive in London, bus to Bath (sleep in Bath)
+Day 1: Arrive in London, connect to Bath (sleep in Bath)

 Day 2: Bath (sleep in Bath)